 What is Epiphany?
 What about those Magi?
 Epiphany is celebrated 12 days after Christmas on the Sunday closest to that date.
 The “Twelve Days of Christmas” refers to the days from December 25th through January 6th.
-On January 6th, 2019 (the twelfth day or epiphany), we remembered the wise men who followed a star to find the baby Jesus.
+On Epiphany, we remembered the wise men who followed a star to find the baby Jesus.
 Let’s listen to a story from one of the wise men, and try out some of the traditions associated with “Three Kings Day.

 Use a piece of chalk to mark the doors of your home as a blessing for the coming year.